philpearl/tt_goji_middleware/README.md

 - A very simple GZIP
 - Strip a prefix from the url
 - Session middleware.

+In postgres:
+- A postgres based session store for the base session middleware

 In raven:
 - Catch panics, log them, send responses and report them to Sentry